M-Igashi/headroom/README.md

 headroom requires one external tool:
 - **ffmpeg**: For audio analysis and lossless format processing

 > **Note:** As of v1.3.0, mp3rgain is built-in as a library dependency.
-No separate installation required. v1.4.1 uses mp3rgain 1.4.0.
+No separate installation required.

 ---